MaciejSieradz/MaciejSieradz/README.md

 # Hi there, I'm Maciek 👋

-I'm a computer science student at SGGW in Warsaw, Poland, and I also work as a Kotlin developer.
+I'm a computer science student at SGGW in Warsaw, Poland, and I also work as a Junior Java FullStack developer.
 I am passionate about building applications.
 I am currently learning Go.

 ##  Currently working on
 - An application for Pathfinder which will help GM's to lead the game.